webpack-contrib/eslint-loader/README.md

 This option will enable
 [ESLint autofix feature](http://eslint.org/docs/user-guide/command-line-interface#fix).

+**Be careful, this option might generate webpack to enter an infinite build loop if some issues cannot be fixed properly.**

 #### `formatter` (default: eslint stylish formatter)

 Loader accepts a function that will have one argument: an array of eslint messages (object).